cdb342/OccStudio/README.md

 ## <a id="contribution"></a>🤝 Contribution

 We welcome contributions from the community!
-If you find a bug, have a feature request, or want to contribute new models to OccStudio, please feel free to open an issue or submit a pull request.
+If you find a bug, have a feature request, or want to contribute new models/datasets to OccStudio, please feel free to open an issue or submit a pull request.
+You can also contact Dubing Chen via email (dobbin.chen@gmail.com).

 ---